Georgia Guest

 More Tbilisi

-We walk a little in the neighbourhood of the hotel.
+We walk a little in the neighborhood of the hotel.
 In a bookshop I buy ‘The Knight in the Panter’s Skin’, written by Rustaveli.
 He wrote (and lived) in the 12th century.
 The poem consists of 1600 quatrains and is considered to be a masterpiece of Georgian literature.
 It’s a romantic story of love and sacrifice.
 Until recent times a copy of this poem was part of the dowry of every bride.

-Mostly every day there’s a flea market close to the Dry Bridge – officially thus the Dry Bridge Market.
-You can buy almost everything here.
-A painting, an antique table or something to eat.
 The people of Georgia are friendly.
-The landscapes and the monasteries are very photogenic.
+The landscapes as well as the monasteries are very photogenic.
 Sometimes you have the feeling you walk around in medieval times.
 But then you spot something that makes you very aware modern influence has arrived…

 Trip was made in 2011.